 Points of Interest

 Between and beyond the cities, there are a lot of tourist attractions in Romania.
+Home to many castles, you’ll feel as though you’ve been transported into a fairytale.
 Here are the country’s top points of interest that have become hotspots for visitors.

 Discover the best of Romania’s thermal springs to add to your itinerary, on our sister site, Top Hot Springs.

-While this castle does not have a direct connection to either Bram Stoker or Vlad the Impaler, the castle is still a popular spot because it is called Dracula’s Castle.
-The striking beauty and remoteness of the castle make it easy to imagine either character or ruler taking hold of this fortress.
-That may have played into the imaginary connections to both Vlad the Impaler and Bram Stoker’s Dracula.
-Still, visitors often go to the castle to see the open air and art museum.
+While this castle does not have a direct connection to either Bram Stoker or Vlad the Impaler, it’s still a popular spot because it is called Dracula’s Castle.
+The striking beauty and remoteness make it easy to imagine either character or ruler taking hold of this fortress.
+Visitors often go to the castle to see the open air and art museum.

 Colorful and hand-painted headstones make this Merry Cemetery a popular place to visit.
-Unlike most cemeteries that are rather gothic or dark, this cemetery celebrates life with bright colors.
-Here, each grave gets a colorful painting that tells the story of the deceased.
+Unlike most cemeteries that are rather gothic or dark, the gravestones of the deceased are colorfully painted and tell the story of their life.

 Another popular castle in Romania is Corvin Castle, which is sometimes called the Hunyad Castle.
 The towering Gothic architecture sits higher up, while an old wooden bridge gives you access to the castle’s main door.
 Some of the attractions inside the castle include the Bear Pit and dungeon.